Norwegian Medical Association

 The Norwegian Medical Association (Den norske lægeforening (1886–2008), spelled Den norske legeforening since 2008) is the main Norwegian medical association and trade union, and was founded in 1886.
 It has 32 555 members (as of 2016) or about 96% of all Norwegian doctors.
-Marit Hermansen is the current president of the association.
+Anne Karin Rime became president in 2021.
 It is affiliated with the Federation of Norwegian Professional Associations.
 The association publishes the Journal of the Norwegian Medical Association, established in 1881.